matt-wiley/lz/README.md

 ```
 Continuing the example, if we run the command above we will "load" the `myProject` zone and be dropped into a new shell in the root directory of that project (where the `.lz` file is located) and our new shell will have the `.lz` file `source`d into it's environment.

 NOTE: Only one zone can be loaded at a time and you can only load up one zone deep.
-If you are already in a loaded zone and try to load another, the load wil fail and you will need to exit your current shell (or open a new terminal tab/window/etc.) to load another.
+If you are already in a loaded zone and try to load another, the load will fail and you will need to exit your current shell (or open a new terminal tab/window/etc.) to load another.

 ### `exit`ing a landing zone.
 ```bash